 - Exams are always stressful.
 Anxiety affects your ability to concentrate.
 You get stuck and start to get even more nervous.
 Your state affects not only your comprehension ability but also your time-managing competence.

 - You Mismanaged Your Time During the Exam

 - Time management is essential in these types of exams.
-GMAT, SAT and similar assessments estimate your capability of being quick, analytic and precise.
-One of the most important things while you practice your GMAT test is to time yourself.
+GMAT, SAT, and similar assessments estimate your capability of being quick, analytical, and precise.
+One of the most important things, while you practice your GMAT test, is to time yourself.
 If this was the reason you scored less then you could then retake the test and improve your mark.

 - You Had Higher Scores on Practice Tests

 - Many students have higher scores during their practice tests and when it comes to the “crucial moment” they score below their capacity.
 It can be the consequence of stress and tension.

 - You Didn’t Use Thorough GMAT Prep Materials

 - Any exam has its tricks.
 You can be a very prepared student but not be able to score high on GMAT for a single and sometimes stupid reason: just because you didn’t use adequate material to study.
 Books and materials of GMAT not only give you knowledge on the assessed areas but also make you acquainted with the structure of the exam.
 Get into the framework of your GMAT and be loyal to it!

 - Are you targeting scholarships?
 In this case, retake your GMAT test but make sure to do it correctly.
 You have limited opportunities to take this test.